karin167/rotary-landing-page/README.md

-# 🌍 Rotary Mérignac - Landing Page
+# 🌍 Rotary Mérignac
 🚀 **Rotary Mérignac** is a dynamic and engaged community club dedicated to humanitarian service, ethical leadership, and impactful projects.
 This landing page serves as a platform to **recruit new members, promote events, and enhance community engagement** on both local and international levels.

-Link for the landing page: https://rotary-landing-page.netlify.app/
+Link for the new web page: https://rotary-landing-page.netlify.app/
 ---

 ## 📌 **Key Features**